 (iii) Any other money from any other source accepted for the benefit of the Fund.

-(7) The Fund may be used only by the Consortium for:
+(7) The Fund may be used only by the Commission for:

 (i) Providing reimbursement, under a memorandum of understanding, to the National Center for School Mental Health and other technical assistance providers to support the work of the Consortium;